 More Reliable Memristor Devices Can Be Built

 Our devices do not use oxygen vacancy migration to change the device resistance.
 The Knowm memristor uses layers of chalcogenide materials.
 Due to the amorphous nature of the materials–meaning they are disordered and not affected by impurities due to Fermi level pinning , they can take on impurities such as oxygen with little to no observable effect on the electrical properties.
-The devices rely on both a phase-change and a filamentary conduction mechanism, with the filamentary conduction mechanism dominating during “normal” low-voltage operation.
+The devices rely on both a phase-change and an ion conduction mechanism, with the ion conduction mechanism dominating during “normal” low-voltage operation.
 The active layers do not have a need for precise thicknesses and they can be deposited in a variety of ways, including the simple technique of sputtering.
 Even with fabrication in the university clean room where pieces of equipment are in constant flux, even with unexperienced undergraduate students fabricating the devices, they still behave with similar electrical properties every time.
 The switching voltages are low, the forming voltage is low, device switching is consistent, and fabrication is simple.

 - For a description of “Pinning of the Fermi Level” in amorphous chalcogenides, please see (for example) chapter 2.1.1 of http://link.springer.com/chapter/10.1007/978-3-642-28705-3_2?no-access=true.
 Some online material, like this, is only relevant in a crystalline semiconductor.